ologdm/muvi-tracker/README.md

 The app is written using kotlin coroutines and Dagger for DI, includes data caching for better performance and follows the principles of Clean Architecture.

+Soon on the Play Store as a complete application for tracking favorite movies and series

 ## Features
 - Explore popular and box-office movies
 - Search any movie from Trakt database